Secant Varieties of the Varieties of Reducible Hypersurfaces in ${\mathbb P}^n$: Introduction

 The parameters for this work are $n\geq 3$, $\ell\geq2$ and any partition $\lambda = [d_1,\dots,d_r]$ with $r\geq2$ positive parts.
 All previous results assume $d_1=1$ (i.e., the split variety case \cite{A, AB, S:1}) or $n=3$ \cite{CGGS}, or $r=2$ \cite{BCGI, CCG:1}.
 We extend all of this previous work significantly.
 See, for example, Theorem \ref{thm: main thm - intro}, as an immediate consequence of which we obtain complete answers in many new cases, including each of the following: for all $n\gg0$ (in fact $n\geq 2\ell$), fixing any $\ell$ and an arbitrary partition $\lambda$; for all $\ell\gg0$ (in fact $\ell\geq \binom{s+n-1}{n-1}$), fixing any $n$ and $d_2\ge\cdots\ge d_r \ge 1$, where $s=d_2+\cdots+d_r$; and for all $d_1\gg0$ (in fact $d_1\geq (s-1) (n-1)$), fixing any $n$ and $d_2\ge\cdots\ge d_r \ge 1$, and any $\ell$ {\em not} in the interval $(\frac{n}{2},n)$.
 We also propose a conjecture (see Conjecture \ref{conj:main conj}), which, if true, gives a complete answer in all remaining cases and which has led us to many of our results.

 All approaches to finding the dimension of the secant varieties to a given variety $\X \subset \P^{n-1}$ begin with Terracini's Lemma, including ours.
 These all require a good understanding of the tangent space to $\X$ at a general point.
 Successful applications of Terracini's Lemma begin by identifying this tangent space as a graded piece of some relatively nice ideal (which we will call the {\it tangent space ideal}).
 To apply Terracini's Lemma, one then needs a way to deal with the sum of tangent space ideals at a finite set of general points of $\X$.
-For the Veronese, Segre and Grassmann varieties, the tangent space ideals were all artinian ideals in the appropriate polynomial ring.
+For the Veronese, Segre and Grassmann varieties, the quotient by this ideal sum in the appropriate polynomial ring typically is artinian.
 The standard method for dealing with the sum of such ideals (which, per se, have no geometric content) is to pass, using Macaulay duality, to a consideration of the intersection of the {\it perps} of the tangent space ideals (see. e.g. the discussion in \cite{Ger}).
 In the classical cases considered above, one obtains a union of special 1-dimensional ideals corresponding to zero dimensional projective schemes.
 One then uses geometric methods to get information about the union of the schemes defined by the perps of the tangent space ideals.

 This clever use of Macaulay duality had its first notable success with the work of Alexander and Hirschowitz, who completed (after almost one hundred years) the solution of Waring's Problem for general forms (see \cite{AH:1}).
 Other work in this direction for these classical varieties can be found in \cite{CCG:1}, \cite{CGG:6}, \cite{CGG:x}, \cite{AOP}, \cite{LP}.